HarshadaWagh1/Feynn-Labs-Internship-Portfolio/README.md

 # 📁 Feynn Labs Internship Portfolio

+This repository contains a collection of machine learning and data science case study projects that I explored and analyzed for learning purposes.

+These projects helped me strengthen my understanding of:

+- Clustering and Segmentation
+- Anomaly Detection
+- Data Analysis and Visualization
+- Real-world ML problem solving

-Welcome to the repository containing all my project work completed during the **internship at Feynn Labs**.
-This folder includes detailed reports and code implementations of data science and machine learning projects developed during the internship period.
+The repository includes project reports and code implementations used to study practical applications of machine learning techniques..

 ## 📝 Contents